Padappakkara

-Padappakara is a village in the Kollam district of Kerala, India.
+Padappakkara is a village in the Kollam district of Kerala, India.

 Between 1400 AD to 1850 AD the village was used as a safe harbour during monsoons by the wooden merchant and naval ships.
-It includes areas like Kochupoika, Nellimukku, Kaithamunampu, Thekkeyattam, Kuthiramunambu, Thenguvila, N.S Nagar and Aanappara, Pulliakkody, Aasante poika, Kanmukhathu Kody, Anchumoolapoika, Chanakkody, Chonkil, Valathil, Poolakkody, and Valyandakkal.
+It includes areas like Kochupoika, Nellimukku, Kaithamunampu, Thekkeyattam, Kuthiramunambu, Thenguvila, N.S Nagar and Aanappara, Pulliakkody, Fathima Junction, Aasante poika, Kanmukhathu Kody, Anchumoolapoika, Chanakkody, Chonkil, Valathil, Poolakkody, and Valyandakkal.

 Padappakkara is the birthplace of Sri Manappoikayil Thampi Sir, Shri Antony Neeklos, Shri V.B.
 Lawarance, Shri Babu Augustine (author of Padakkapal), and stage artist Shri A. P. Francis.

+Its the part of Perayam grama panchayath.

 Toponymy

-The name Padappakara derives from the name Pada-Kappal-Kara, which means 'naval ship yard'.
+The name Padappakkara derives from the name Pada-Kappal-Kara, which means 'naval ship yard'.

 History

 The Malayalam-language book Padakkappal, written by Mr. Babu Augustine, elaborates on the history and myth of Padappakara.
 As written in Padakkappal, the land was given as a gift to a magician by the king of Travancore due to his great work to save the kingdom.
 Mr. Babu Augustine mentions that many of the details about Padappakara came from Kadayaattu Veedu.
 Padappakkara was largely an unpopulated area until the 1880s.
 Mass migration started in the late 1950s.
 Many areas in Padappakkara now resemble a suburb.
 The initial immigrants to Padappakara were farmers, building labourers and fishermen from neighboring areas like Kumbalam, Kallada, Mandrothuruth, Chemmakadu, Vellimon, Perayam, Mulavana, and Kanjirode.
 Comparatively low land prices were the driving factor behind the immigration.
 The immigration caused several struggles among the families up to 1986.
 After that, it converted into a political struggle up to 2005.
-As per 1981 census, most people in Padappakara obtained minimum graduates, and most of the girls were post-graduates.
-This area donated to 'Kadayattu Unnithan' by Veluthambi Thelava' without land tax.
+As per 1981 census, most people in Padappakkara obtained minimum graduates, and most of the girls were post-graduates.
+This area was donated to 'Kadayattu Unnithan' by Veluthambi Thelava' without land tax.